-We know that Jesus will return.
+We know this: Jesus will return.
 He said He would return personally to planet earth.
 Of this there is no doubt.
 The Bible makes that very plain.
 But what happens at that time?
 Who will see Him?
 These are questions that deserve an answer.

 First let us start from the negative side, and expose the false teaching so many espouse and teach.
 We will examine the teaching and then show when and where this teaching originated.
-Then we will look at the Bible and see what it actually says, letting the Holy Spirit shed divine light on the Word of God and show how it harmonizes with what God is doing in the earth today.
+Then we will look at the Bible and see what it actually says, letting Holy Spirit shed divine light on the Word of God and show how it harmonizes with what God is doing in the earth today.

 The Escape Theory

-First, please understand this basic fact: the word “rapture” does not appear anywhere in the Bible!
-Yet the word has been associated with the coming of Jesus, and spoken of as the “hope of the Church” for almost 200 years.
+First, please understand this basic fact: the English word “rapture” does not appear anywhere in the Bible!
+Yet the word has been associated with the return of Jesus, and spoken of as the “hope of the Church” for almost 200 years.
 Although this word is not found in the Bible, it is found in the dictionary.
 Some dictionaries give more definitions and shades of meaning than others, but the dictionary I now have before me says simply: “Rapture: strong feeling that absorbs the mind; very great joy.”
 It doesn’t say anything about events surrounding the return of Jesus.

 According to those who hold this view of the Rapture, the Trumpet may sound any second, even before you wake up tomorrow morning.
 When that happens, the cemeteries will burst open and the dead will rise, and those still living will go zooming off into space to meet the Lord in the air.
 The reason for this is, they say, because the Antichrist will then appear and the Great Tribulation will begin.
-And God is far too good to let His people go through much tribulation.
+And God is far too good to let His people go through such tribulation.
 The implication is that they are far too weak to survive in the face of such demonic power and horrific events.

 Having been raptured, they will then attend the Marriage supper of the Lamb up in Heaven, get their “rewards” for their labors here, and have a wonderful seven years of joy and singing in heaven, while their unsaved loved ones, their children who may not have been born again, and the untaught millions of heathen are suffering untold agonies on earth.
 “They got what they deserve,” seems to be the general attitude.
 “They should have gotten prepared for the Rapture, like I did.”